ConSol/sakuli/docs/installation-windows.md

 ## Additional tools
 ### Browser
-Install any of your desired browsers (Firefox, Chrome, Opera, …)
+Install any of your desired browsers (Firefox, Chrome, Opera, …).
+To implement the sakuli_demo test case, install at least firefox.
 ### Greenshot
 To take screenshots which should be used by Sikuli, you need a handy screenshot capturing tool.
 We highly recommend the installation of [Greenshot](http://www.getgreenshot.org), but any other tool which is able to save screenshots as JPG/PNG is possible, too.
 ### Notepad++